 “We invite investors and put together our favorite actors to help sell the material.
 Sometimes the writers and the creative team need the screenplay read so that they can hear how it plays.
 They often invite other writers so that they can discuss it after and do a “punch-up” for dialogue or for comedy.”

 Do you need to send out formal invitations?
-An evite or Paperless Post?
+An e-vite or Paperless Post?
 Probably not.
-A read-through is an industry-standard step in the production process, so it makes sense to summon your team with call sheets.
+A read-through is an industry-standard step in the production process, so it makes sense to use call sheets.

 For efficiency, you’ll want to keep production contacts and build call sheets in a production management hub.

 Call sheets in StudioBinder automatically link to maps, weather, and nearby hospital info.
-You can personalize call times based on crew members, and send, track, and confirm receipt of call sheets in the software.
+You can personalize call times based on crew members, and send, track, and confirm receipt of call sheets.
+You'll understand more on this with our ultimate guide to call sheets.

 Here’s a sample call sheet.
-Click below to see how you can confirm receipt, check out who else is being called, and bring up maps and parking details:
+Follow the image link below to see how you can confirm receipt, check out who else is being called, and bring up maps and parking details:

-You’re going to generate and send call sheets every day during production, so now is a perfect time to get the hang of your call sheet process.
+You’re going to generate and send call sheets every day during production, so now is a perfect time to perfect your call sheet process.

 A call sheet also reminds everyone that they’re here to work.
 Everyone’s here to have fun, be creative, push limits — and, yes, deliver the goods.